Phase I and Phase II policy for graduate students in research programs

 • Kinesiology internship or Political Science internship - course number xxxx-8950.

-4. The student must complete both the final oral defense and the deposit with Graduate Studies by the posted Phase II deadline for the term.
-The Phase II relevant deadlines are posted each term on the important dates for graduate students.
+4. The student must have obtained format approval by Graduate studies office prior to the defence (as outlined on the pre-defence Format checking instructions), as well as complete the final oral defence and the post-defence submission ('deposit') with Graduate Studies by the posted deadlines for the term.
+The Phase II deadline is posted each term on the important dates for graduate students.

 Students who do not meet the eligibility requirements for the first phase, Phase I (one), must register for the term by the academic add/drop date for that term.